nmwitzig/nmwitzig.github.io/_pages/ai-mainz.md

 ### AI Mainz (e.V. soon)

-We are a group of (PhD) students meeting since 2020 discussing various aspects of "good" uses of AI, e.g., using prediction techniques to optimize the production of sustainable fuels (pre-print soon) or keeping each other up to date on current affairs in AI.
+We are a group of (PhD) students meeting since 2020 discussing various aspects of "good" uses of AI, e.g., using prediction techniques to [optimize the production of biochar](https://neurips.cc/virtual/2024/100555) or keeping each other up to date on current affairs in AI.
 We meet ~ once a month.
 Let me know if you are interested in joining.
 [Some of us founded a company](https://aira-holding.de/#/) and multiple collaborations with industry and academic partners already emerged (more to come).

 <!--